-How to respond when an active shooter is How to respond when law enforcement in your vicinity
+How to respond when an active shooter is in your vicinity

-- 1. RUN Have an escape route and plan in - mind Leave your belongings behind Keep your hands visible - 2.
-HIDE Hide in an area out of the shooter's view - Block entry to your hiding place and lock the doors - Silence your cell phone and/or pager 3.
-FIGHT - As a last resort and only when your Altempt to incapacitate the shooter Act with physical aggression and throw items at the active shooter - Remain calm and follow instructions - Put down any items in your hands (i.e., bags, jackets) Raise hands and spread fingers Keep hands visible at all times
+- 1. RUN Have an escape route and plan in Leave your belongings behind Keep your hands visible 2.
+HIDE mind - Hide in an area out of the shooter's view Block entry to your hiding place and - Silence your cell phone and/or pager 3.
+FIGHT lock the doors - As a last resort and only when your life is in imminent danger Attempt to incapacitate the shooter Act with physical aggression and throw items at the active shooter - Location of the active shooter Number of shooters direction when evacuating